quamplex/entropictron/doc/Entropictron_User_Guide.md

 Factory presets are JSON-format files with the extension `*.entp`.
 They are installed in the corresponding user directory depending on the platform.
 The plugin UI loads these files and displays the list of available presets.

+### Play Mode

+The UI provides three buttons to select the play mode:

+- **Playback** – The audio plugin processes or generates audio only when the host is playing.
+- **Hold** – The audio plugin processes or generates audio only while a MIDI key is held.
+- **On** – The audio plugin always processes or generates audio.

+By default, the plugin is loaded in **Playback** mode.
+The selected mode is saved in the plugin state.

+### Global Entropy

+Global Entropy is a global random LFO (walker) that generates a value that changes over time.
+This entropy value modulates the **density**, **gain**, and **filter cutoff and resonance** of the Noise module.

+The entropy is controlled by two parameters:

+- **Entropy** – sets the rate at which the entropy value changes.
+- **Depth** – sets the amount (depth) of the entropy modulation.

+The UI contains knobs to control these two parameters.

+There is also an entropy value graph that shows the current entropy value in real time.

 ### Audio Plugin